wcooke83/element-click-timer/README.md

 # Element Click Timer

-A **cross-browser extension** (compatible with Chrome, Edge, and Firefox) that allows you to schedule automatic actions on specific web page elements at predefined times.
+- **cross-browser extension** (compatible with Chrome, Edge, and Firefox) that allows you to schedule automatic actions on specific web page elements at predefined times.
 Automate clicks, text entry, and more without manual intervention.

 ![Extension Preview](preview.png)
 *(Screenshot of the popup interface showing timer management)*